Saturday, April 21, 2012

 Over Beautiful, Over Dirty

 My far cousin lived in Changjiji.
-We slept over for some days while I had my spinning administrative works in the Education Ministry.
-Karpola seeing all kinds of people in the place felt happy to mix in the mixture.
-I wanted him to experience a city’s life.
-One night, we went over with a bang to be a part of a discotheque.
-We saw gangs of youth drunk, hauling over the coals, and soon breaking out into a fight.
-“This is over dangerous,” he cried.
+We slept over for some days while I handled my spinning administrative works at the Education Ministry.
+Karpola, seeing all kinds of people, felt happy to mix in the mixture.
+I wanted him to experience city life.
+One night, we went over with a bang to a discotheque.
+Big mistake.
+We saw gangs of youth drunk, hauling over the coals, and soon breaking into a fight.
+A bottle flew past my ear.
+Someone's underwear was somehow on the ceiling.
+"This is over dangerous!" he cried.
 I lost my words.
-My intention was to show him another side of life; comfort, beautiful, and internally peaceful co-existence but it turned all over.
-Karpola habituated use of ‘over’ put me in thinking.
+My intention was to show him another side of life—comfort, beauty, internal peaceful coexistence—but it turned all over.
+Karpola's habitual use of "over" put me in deep thinking.

-The other night, I lied down on my bed and mulled over the word ‘over.’
-I doubled over with a hearty laugh thinking over it.
-But this wasn’t a laughing matter.
+The other night, I lay down on my bed and mulled over the word over.
+I doubled over with a hearty laugh thinking about it.
+But this wasn't a laughing matter.
 Was it?
-I came up with so many reasons for the word ‘over.’
-One could look externally very beautiful but dirty interior.
-The word between ‘over’ and ‘normal’ was like having two faces of a person.
+I came up with so many reasons.
+One could look externally beautiful but have dirty interiors—like a fancy hotel with a rat in the soup.
+The difference between "over" and "normal" was like having two faces of a person.
 Everything overly over is bad.
-Over and over trying makes success.
+Overeating?
+Bad.
+Overdrinking?
+Bad.
+Overusing "over"?
+Karpola was a walking lesson.
+But then again, over and over trying makes success.
+So maybe he was a genius.

-After a week’s stay, he decided to go to his home because he had a sort of hangover for his village.
-“My village is over normal.”
-He seemed to be head over heels in love with his countryside.
+After a week's stay, he decided to go home.
+He had a sort of hangover for his village.
+"My village is over normal," he said.
+He seemed head over heels in love with his countryside.
 I drew a veil over the subject.
-Karpola’s eyes glazed over as if he was over and done with Thimphu’s vigor.
-He got over with his dream, a rather betray dream and he went to his village.
-I didn’t think he would be happy to spill over the news of his visit to his village mates.
-I reached him to the bus station while I had to return the next morning to Gedu.
+Karpola's eyes glazed over as if he was over and done with Thimphu's vigor.
+He got over with his dream—a rather betraying dream—and went back to his village.
+I didn't think he would be happy to spill over the news of his visit to his village mates.
+But knowing him, he probably told them Thimphu was "over dirty" and that I lived in a toilet.

 Sunday, April 8, 2012